Dropshipping is one of the easiest ways to start an online business, but many beginners wonder: Is dropshipping legal?

 Start by registering your e-commerce store as a limited liability company to gain legitimacy and limit your exposure to legal issues.
 Once you obtain a business license, you could also proceed to set up a tax ID.

-2. Set Up Your Online Dropship Store
+Step 2: Set Up Your Online Dropship Store

 Compare E-commerce platforms and consider their terms and conditions.
 Choose one that you feel is suitable for your business not just now but also later when you may want to scale your business.